Address Intelligence understand how important your personal data is and we are committed to protecting and respecting your privacy.

 7. Your personal data rights and how to exercise them

 Address Intelligence respects your rights regarding the processing of data we hold about you.
 We take this very seriously and have outlined your rights and the actions you can take below.
 In all cases you can contact Address Intelligence using the contact details we provide at the bottom of this policy.
-We are an open and accessible company and encourage you to approach us with any questions you may have.
+We are an open and accessible company and encourage you to approach us with any questions or requests you may have.

 You can request that we amend or correct any information that we hold about you and change your contact preferences at any time.